Updated: July 3, 2024

 Portugal Golden Visa Program

 The Portugal Golden Visa program was launched in 2012 and remains one of the most popular and attractive residency-by-investment programs in the world.
 This five-year residency permit program offers non-EU residents residency in the country in return for an economic investment.
+After five years, applicants are able to apply for permanent residency and Portuguese citizenship.

 Portugal Golden Visa: Benefits